ThomasJScott3/Unit-19-Multi-Blockchain-Wallet/README.md

 <br>

-  First, I repurposed the ETH I mined for the last assignment to fund my empty ETH account for this assignment.
+  First, I repurposed the ETH I mined for the last assignment to fund my empty ETH account created for this assignment.

 <br>